 The influenced trip distribution utilizes the distribution of parking shown in Figure 11.
 Similar to above, it was assumed that 60 percent of patrons will arrive during a single peak hour.
-This amounts to 510 vehicles traveling to Zone A, 810 traveling to Zone B, 270 traveling to zone C, 390 traveling to Zone D, and 120 traveling to Zone E. Vehicles were routed to avoid areas of congestion determined during the existing conditions capacity analysis.
+This amounts to 510 vehicles traveling to Zone A, 810 to Zone B, 270 to zone C, 390 to Zone D, and 120 to Zone E. Vehicles were routed to avoid areas of congestion from the existing conditions capacity analysis.
 This method also aimed to disperse traffic over a larger area to avoid congesting singular intersections, while leaving some areas underutilized.
-The overall trip routing for the influenced distribution is shown on Table 16.
+The overall trip routing for the influenced distribution is shown on Table 15.